 Joy for UK pubs and hugs tempered by rise in virus variant

-LONDON -- Pubs and restaurants across much of the U.K. opened for indoor service for the first time since early January on Monday, even as the prime minister urged people to be cautious amid the spread of a more contagious COVID-19 variant.
+LONDON -- Drinks were raised in toasts and reunited friends hugged each other as thousands of U.K. pubs and restaurants opened Monday for indoor service for the first time since early January.
+Yet the prime minister sounded a cautious tone, warning about a more contagious COVID-19 variant that threatens reopening plans.

+“It’s been a long time coming since lockdown, so we’re all happy to be back and want to cook some good food,” he said.

+The government is also relaxing guidance on close personal contact, such as hugging, and permitting international travel, although only 12 countries and territories are on the list of “safe” destinations that don't require 10 days of quarantine upon return.
+Thousands of Britons got up early to check in for the first flights to Portugal, which is on the safe list.

-But the rapid spread of a variant first discovered in India is tempering the optimism for pubs and hugs amid memories of how another variant swept across the country in December, triggering England’s third national lockdown.
-Public health officials and the government are urging people to continue to observe social distancing and hygiene guidance, even though they say the situation is different now because almost 70% of the adult population has received at least one dose of vaccine.
+But the rapid spread of a variant first discovered in India is tempering the optimism amid memories of how another variant swept across the country in December, triggering England’s third national lockdown.
+Public health officials and the government are urging people to continue to observe social distancing, even though the situation is different now because almost 70% of the adult population has received at least one dose of vaccine.

 “Please, be cautious about the risks to your loved ones,’’ Prime Minister Boris Johnson said in a video posted on Twitter.
 “Remember that close contact such as hugging is a direct way of transmitting this disease, so you should think about the risks.”

-New infections averaged about 2,300 per day over the past seven days compared with nearly 70,000 a day during the winter peak, according to government statistics.
+Confirmed new virus cases have risen over the past week, though they remain well below the peak reported in late December and early January.
+New infections averaged about 2,300 per day over the past seven days compared with nearly 70,000 a day during the winter peak.
 Deaths averaged just over 10 a day during the same period, down from a peak of 1,820 on Jan.
 20.

-Britain has recorded almost 128,000 coronavirus deaths, the highest figure in Europe.

-Despite concern about the new variant, people are venturing out.
-Some pubs opened at midnight, ready to scoop up any trade.
+Government scientific advisers say the new variant, formally known as B.1.617.2, is more transmissible than the U.K.’s main strain, though it is unclear by how much.
+Health officials, backed by the army, are carrying out surge testing and surge vaccinations in Bolton and Blackburn in northwest England, where cases of the variant are clustered.

+Kate Nicholls, chief executive of trade group UKHospitality, said almost 1 million people were returning to work on Monday, but that businesses were counting on the final step out of lockdown taking place as planned on June 21.

 Ian Snowball, owner of the Showtime Bar in Huddersfield, northern England, said it was nice to be inside again, rather than facing the island nation's unpredictable weather.